Sorix/CloudCore/README.md

 ![Status](https://img.shields.io/badge/status-alpha-red.svg)
 ![Swift](https://img.shields.io/badge/swift-4-orange.svg)

-**CloudCore** is a framework that manages syncing between iCloud (CloudKit) and Core Data written at native Swift.
+**CloudCore** is a framework that manages syncing between iCloud (CloudKit) and Core Data written on native Swift.

 #### Features
-* Differential sync, only changed values in object are uploaded and downloaded
+* Differential sync, only changed values in objects are uploaded and downloaded
 * Support of all relationship types
 * Respect of Core Data options (cascade deletions, external storage options)
-* Unit and performance tests for the most offline methods
+* Unit and performance tests
 * Private and shared CloudKit databases (to be tested) are supported

 ## Installation